-Trip Limits Expense Types Comprehensive & AFT Plans Basic Plan Domestic Plan Cancellation costs (when your credit cards are accidentally lost or stolen only) We'll cover the value of any unused, pre-booked accommodation, prepaid transport, prepaid tours and prepaid tickets to public events, less any refunds received and/or due to you.
-See Cancellation, Rearrangement and Extra trip costs on page 76 for more detail on what's covered. • Optional Cover Only own on your CO ation related ex
+Trip Limits Expense Types Comprehensive & AFT Plans Basic Plan Domestic Plan Cancellation costs (when your credit cards are accidentally lost or stolen only) We'll cover the value of any unused, pre-booked accommodation, Chosen Limit OptionalCover Only Chosen Limit prepaid transport, prepaid tours and prepaid tickets to public events , less any refunds received and/or due to you .
+See Cancellation , Rearrangement and Extra trip costs on page 76 for more detail on what's covered. (shown on your COI as 'cancellation related expenses'

 #We work out the trip limit for this particular expense based on the number of primary travellers on the policy (and shown on your COI).

 All travellers, including dependants, are covered under this limit.
 See How do trip limits work? on page 74 for details.

 - Excess: An excess is deducted from any claim paid under this event.
-See Your policy excess on page 14. - More information: See Expenses and benefits explained on page 75 for other rules that apply.
+See Your policy excess on page 14. - ▶ More information: See Expenses and benefits explained on page 75 for other rules that apply.

-- You leave it behind we won't cover you if you forget to take your credit cards or cash with you.
-For example, if you check out of your accommodation and leave them in a locked safe or locker. - You don't follow your bank's instructions we won't cover you if you don't comply with any instructions, rules or terms and conditions specified by your bank, other financial institution or credit card provider.
+- X You leave it behind we won't cover you if you forget to take your credit cards or cash with you.
+For example, if you check out of your accommodation and leave them in a locked safe or locker. - X You don't follow your bank's instructions we won't cover you if you don't comply with any instructions, rules or terms and conditions specified by your bank, other financial institution or credit card provider.